sigltech/households-relational-database/README.md

 | /residents/houses/:id/edit | DELETE | destroy |

 9. Determine the responses that should be returned and the content types of these requests and responses
+      - /residents  - return status code 200 and a list of residents
+      - /residents/:id/address - return status code 200 and resident's address